Work with a professional fitter to resolve issues with Red Marks or any other issue you have and get 10% off any purchases made by mentioning this ad

 As the personal “Bra Lady” for hundreds of Perky Ladies that have come into our shop, I get a lot of questions.
 One of the most frequent is about [red] marks left by a bra.
 People ask, “Is that normal?”
 In this post I’m breaking down the marks we can expect to see in a well-fitting bra and what marks are cause for pause.

 We have all kinds of technological advancements in fabrics, construction and socially cognizant design.
 Things designed for comfort, mobility, and aesthetics.
 Bras are no exception.
 In fact, most modern bras are engineering, architectural, and artistic wonder.
-Every element of their design (in a reputable brand) is meticulously thought out with every design element used address support, shaping, longevity, comfortability, placement, shape, size, etc. We are a long way from the restricting corsetry of the past.
-Like I said – advances.
+Every element of their design (in a reputable brand) is meticulously thought out with every design element used address support, shaping, longevity, comfortability, placement, shape, size, etc. We typically think of bras like the restrictive corsetry of the past, but it is not.
+Even corsets, when worn properly can be quite comforting and comfortable.

 Let’s take a moment to talk about what a bra is supposed to do for you.
 Depending on the type (yes, there are different types) it is meant to lift, separate, compress, hold, or just be eye candy until it’s ripped off 😉

-No matter which function your bra is going to serve it has to fit properly and have a solid foundation, the band.
-That band has to be firm fitting in order to effectively do the rest its job.
+No matter which functions your bra is going to serve it has to fit properly and have a solid foundation, the band.
+That band has to be firm fitting in order to effectively do the rest of its job.

-Women immediately notice a difference when they first put on a properly fitted bra versus the $4 Walmart special they got when they were 17.
+Women immediately notice a difference when they first put on a properly fitted bra versus the $4 box special they got when they were 17.
 I hear things like “Wow, this is firm.” quickly followed by, “I love it.
 It feels like a really good hug.
 I see why my old bra wasn’t doing anything for me.”
-We love hearing this but have to warn of the tradeoffs.
+We love hearing this and that is our cue to educate you on what you may experience next.

 We are soft fleshy beings, wearing a [wo]man-made garment doing a job.
 The weight from our breasts coupled with lace, mesh, elastic and seaming team rather nicely to do that job.
 However, it does press into the skin because the garment is using your body as an anchor point.
-Again, like your socks on your ankles at the end of the day.
+Again, like your hairband around your wrist at the end of the day.
 Regardless of if the material appears firm with minimal stretch or soft and forgiving you may still have indents or red marks that appear after wear.
-They will disappear after a matter of a couple hours.
-(If you’ve worn it for an hour, expect less.)
+They will disappear after a matter of a few minutes to a couple of hours.
+It is normal.

 Another item that can cause red marks is wearing the same bra day in and day out.
 Wearing the same bra every day, new or old, creates pressure points on the body.
 You have to give your body (and the bra) a break.
 These marks are far more common and the easy fix is to switch up bras.
 There are slight nuances in fit to every bra you wear.
 By switching up you give your body a break.
 Always have more than one so you can change them out!